fabiotreze/AzureArcBRTips/labs/Lab3/readme.md

 # Compliance Management

+## Objective
+>Utilize DSC (Desired State Configuration) in conjunction with Azure Arc Guest Configuration (Machine Configuration) to verify the presence of a specific software.
+If the software is not installed, it will be automatically installed on the Azure Arc-enabled machines.

 ## 1 - Technical References
 It is important to pay attention to the technical requirements of modules for the machine that will be used to create the custom package and Azure Policy usage.